refinedev/refine/documentation/blog/2024-05-23-usestate-mistakes.md

 hide_table_of_contents: false
 ---

-**_This article was last updated on May 23, 2024 to add more informations, new sections for performance of useState hook._**
+**_This article was last updated on May 23, 2024 to add more information, new sections for performance of useState hook._**

 ## Introduction